 Running Gear review by Irish Runner’s Killian Byrne

-With the New Year almost upon us we said we’d share Killian Byrne of Irish Runner’s review of some of our latest running product which featured in this months Irish Runner Magazine.
+At Intersport Elverys we understand what is truly happening in the beating heart of sport.
+We said we’d share Killian Byrne of Irish Runner’s review of some of our latest running product which featured in this months Irish Runner Magazine.
 These are some great products from top running brands so his review may inspire you to pick up some new gear and get your New Year resolutions off to the write start.
-Read about his experiences below.
+Read about his experiences below

 Asics GT2000 – 8